PRocha0503/Construccion-de-software/GameDesign.md

 ### **Summary**

 The game is going to be inspired in Guitar Hero, adapted for drumset learning and training.
 Musical notes are going to move on a partiture accross de screen and the player needs to play them at the correct time.
-This will help the player learn to read partitures and rythm.
+This will help the player learn to read partitures and rhythm.

 ### **Gameplay**